msinghal2/Scientific-Computing---Simulation-and-Data-analysis/README.md

 # Scientific-Computing---Simulation-and-Data-analysis
-Coding mini projects covering the Linux operating system, programming tools and
+Projects covering the Linux operating system, programming tools and

 editors, shell scripting, data analysis using R, and scientific programming using both interpreted